Top Paris activities

 Read more

-Grand Palais (Pass By)
+Grand Palais (pass by)

 Built for the 1900 Universal Exhibition in Paris, the Grand Palais on your right is a great feat of architecture.
 Its glass roof is considered to be the largest in Europe.
 It has now become a venue for cultural events and exhibitions, a funfair and the largest skating rink in Europe.